-Stay with student, Call 911 and parent.
+Stay with student, Call 911 and then emergency contact.
 Tell 911 epinephrine was given, request an ambulance with epinephrine.
 Note time when epinephrine was administered.
-A second dose of epinephrine can be given within 15 minutes, after the first, if symptoms persist or recur.
-Place student in rescue position.
-Treat student even if parents cannot be reached.
+A second dose of epinephrine can be given about 5 minutes or more after the last dose.